 What does a day in the life at Output look like?

 This is always changing for me.
 Some days I am listening through content and staring at spreadsheets for hours on end while other days I’m beta testing software for bugs and general user experience.
-When we have recording sessions booked, I’m in the studio for a full day engineering and producing.
+When we have recording sessions booked, I’m in the studio for a full day of engineering and producing.
 Obviously, these sessions are some of my favorite days at Output.

 Speaking of great days, occasionally I’ll get to sample vintage drum machines and play around with modular synths.